SIGNL4 Integration with Particle

 - An Particle (https://console.particle.io) account

-In our case we use the Particle Maker Kit with a Photon device to connect an IR motion sensor ans a temperature sensor.
-We also use an LED to indicate the motion detection directly on the device.
+In this setup, we use the Particle Maker Kit with a Photon device to connect an IR motion sensor and a temperature sensor.
+An LED is also included to provide a direct visual indication of motion detection on the device.

-You can see the assembled device on the image above.
-You can find a good description on how to connect the sensors here: https://docs.particle.io/tutorials/hardware-projects/maker-kit.
+The assembled device is shown in the image above.
+A detailed guide on how to connect the sensors can be found here: https://docs.particle.io/archives/maker-kit/.

 Now you can connect your device to the Particle IoT platform.
-This is easily done by using the Particle app.
-You can find a full description here: https://docs.particle.io/quickstart/photon.
+This can be done easily using the Particle mobile app.
+A full step-by-step description is available here: https://docs.particle.io/quickstart/photon.

-Now you can see your new device in the Particle Console under Devices: https://console.particle.io/devices.
+You should now see your new device listed in the Particle Console under My devices: https://console.particle.io/devices.

-In the Particle Console under Integrations (https://console.particle.io/integrations) you can now create a new Webhook in order to send alerts to SIGNL4.
+In the Particle Console under Cloud services -> Integrations (https://console.particle.io/integrations), you can now create a new webhook to send alerts directly to SIGNL4.

-You can create a new Webhook and then use the SIGNL4 webhook URL.
+Create a new webhook and enter the SIGNL4 webhook URL.

-Under Custom Template you can insert your JSON data template as to be sent to SIGNL4.
+In the Custom Template section, you can insert the JSON data template that will be sent to SIGNL4.

 {